Antonio Martorell Lacave

-Antonio Martorell Lacave is a Spanish Navy admiral general who currently serves as Admiral Chief of Staff of the Navy since February 2021.
+Antonio Martorell Lacave (22 August 1960 – 31 March 2023) was a Spanish Navy officer.
+Among other offices, he served as Admiral Chief of Staff of the Navy since February 2021 until his death in March 2023.

-Lacave is a veteran submarine, NATO and admiral general of the Spanish Navy (Almirante general).
-He was born on August 22, 1960 in Bilbao.
+Lacave was a veteran submarine, NATO and admiral general of the Spanish Navy (Almirante general).
+He was born on 22 August 1960 in Bilbao.
 His father had served in Navy Corps of Engineers as a captain.
 He enrolled in Marín’s Naval Academy Pontevedra in 1979 and was commissioned as an officer after he graduated in 1984.
 He subsequently served on frigates, corvettes and minesweepers.
 He served as commander of the Minesweeper Miño and the NATO Standing Countermine Measures Group No. 2.
 He served in the Amphibious Assault Ship Castilla, 2nd Minesweeper Squadron as executive.
 He has lectured at the Armed Forces Higher School.
 He also served as chief in Torpedoes Workshop Cartagena Shipyard.

-He served in the Directorate General for Defense Policy of European Union as chief executive.
+Lacave served in the Directorate-General for Defense Policy of the European Union as chief executive.
 He served at NATO Joint General HQ, Naples in the exercise division.
-After he was promoted to rear admiral was in 2014, he served at the Logistics Division of the Naval Staff Defence HQ as head until April 2015.
+After he was promoted to rear admiral in 2014, he served at the Logistics Division of the Naval Staff Defence HQ as head until April 2015.